 Basements have the potential to be dark and damp places.
 Add water and moisture to this equation and you have the perfect conditions for mold growth.

 The odour you smell is most likely caused by the mold excreting mycotoxins.
-Molds will release spores in the air as a defence mechanism to find more moisture and food, contributing to further mold growth
+Molds will release spores in the air as a defense mechanism to find more moisture and food, contributing to further mold growth

 If you do have mold growth, the key is to contact a professional to investigate the situation.